rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/trees/tire/tire_tree.md

       |      |       |       |       |       |       |       |       |       |        +254712345678 -> sequence
     +254     7       1       2       3       4       5       6       7       8

-example 4: DNA trie (can be string represented or each segment can be a object storing metadata)
+example 4: DNA trie (can be string represented or each segment can be an object storing metadata)

    segment segment segment segment
       |      |       |       |       ATGCGTACGTTAGC -> sequence